karthiknayak02/python-chuck-a-luck-game/README.md

 # python-chuck-a-luck-game
 Gambling game, basic use of graphics library, bet on the outcome of 3 dice rolls

+Pre-setup:
+Program(s) might only work on python 3.x.x or higher (not 2.6.7) graphics.py should be included either in the same directory or your default python library

+Recomended download the whole complete repository and run using python 3.x.x or higher

 How to play:
 Every user starts out with $100 (or 100 points)